-Research and development expenses increased \$4.7 million to \$32.5 million during the quarter ended June 30, 2018 from \$27.8 million during the quarter ended June 30, 2017.
-The increase was primarily attributable to an increase in labor and personnel costs as a result of our continued investment in cloud computing and SaaS, as well as other new products.
-Research and development expenses as a percentage of revenues was 12% during the quarter ended June 30, 2018, consistent with that incurred during the quarter ended June 30, 2017.
+The quarter over quarter increase in research and development expenses of \$4.5 million was primarily attributable to an increase in labor and personnel costs.
+Research and development expenses as a percentage of revenues decreased to 12% during the quarter ended June 30, 2019 from 13% during the quarter ended June 30, 2018 primarily due to increased sales of our high-margin Scores and software products.

-Research and development expenses increased \$13.4 million to \$94.0 million during the nine months ended June 30, 2018 from \$80.6 million during the nine months ended June 30, 2017, primarily attributable to our continued investment in cloud computing and SaaS, as well as other new products.
-Research and development expenses as a percentage of revenues was 12% during the nine months ended June 30, 2018, consistent with that incurred during the nine months ended June 30, 2017.
+The year-to-date period over period increase in research and development expenses of \$16.1 million was primarily attributable to an increase in labor and personnel costs.
+Research and development expenses as a percentage of revenues was 13% during the nine months ended June 30, 2019, consistent with that incurred during the nine months ended June 30, 2018.

-Over the next several quarters, we expect research and development expenditures as a percentage of revenues will be consistent with that incurred during the quarter ended June 30, 2018.
+Over the next several quarters, we expect research and development expenditures as a percentage of revenues will be slightly higher than that incurred during the quarter ended June 30, 2019.